Zupercharged/CDDA-Alternate-ear-graphics/README.md

 v1.0 - Adds New mutation texures for Canine/ Lupine and Feline ears, as well as for the Fluffy tail mutation.
 Also adds recipies for ear mutation mimic hats for layering ontop of other headwear.

 v1.1 - Adds Repository of mutation textures with different colour pallets designed to match most hair colours.
+> v1.1.1 - Corrects all tail sprites Y offset to be one pixel lower.

 ## Issues